Ceasefire Doubt Looms as Iran Denies Deal with Israel Amid Missile Strikes

-The developments come after the U.S. launched massive precision airstrikes on Iran’s nuclear facilities — including Fordo, Natanz, and Isfahan — over the weekend.
-U.S. Vice President JD Vance claimed the strikes had crippled Iran’s nuclear programme, stating on Fox News:
+The ceasefire talks follow massive U.S. precision airstrikes on Iran’s nuclear facilities at Fordo, Natanz, and Isfahan.
+U.S. Vice President JD Vance told Fox News:

 “Iran is now incapable of building a nuclear weapon with the equipment they have because we destroyed it.”

-The U.S., Israel, and Gulf allies remain on high alert, with British and American embassies in the region issuing “shelter in place” advisories to nationals.
+With mixed messages from Tehran and ongoing military readiness, the fate of the ceasefire remains unclear.
+The U.S., Israel, and Gulf allies are on high alert.
+British and American embassies in the region have issued “shelter in place” advisories to their nationals amid soaring tensions.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.